pyranid/pyranid/README.md

 Pyranid takes care of boilerplate and lets you focus on writing and thinking in SQL.
 It is not an ORM.

+Pyranid makes working with JDBC pleasant and puts your relational database first.
+Writing SQL "just works".
+Closure-based transactions are simple to reason about.
+Modern Java language features are supported.

+No new query languages to learn.
+No leaky object-relational abstractions.
+No kitchen-sink frameworks that come along for the ride.
+No magic.

 Full documentation is available at [https://www.pyranid.com](https://www.pyranid.com).

 ### Design Goals